-rative models.
-Section 3 contains definitions, used in Section 4 to present the asymmetric bipartite graph generative model for KGs (algorithm and theoretical analysis).
-Section 5 presents a synthesis of experimental results obtained with the generative model.
-Section 6 discusses several practical applications of our model, concluding this work with perspectives.
+The rest of this paper is structured as follows: In Section 2, we analyze work related to graph models.
+Section 3 introduces definitions used later.
+In Section 4, we present the asymmetric bipartite graph model for KGs (algorithm and theoretical analysis).
+Section 5 presents a synthesis of experimental results obtained with the model.
+Section 6 discusses several practical applications of our model, and Section 7 concludes this work with perspectives.